intermine/im-docs/docs/intermine/amazon.md

 > [http://the\_instance\_public\_DNS:8080/malariamine](http://the_instance_public_DNS:8080/malariamine)

-To stop the web application:
+To stop the web application, use this command:

 ```bash
 $ ./stop.sh